RENEE MONTAGNE, HOST:

 FRAYER: At first, the big concern was Spanish banks, drowning in debt left over from the real estate bust.
 So Rajoy secured EU loans for them earlier this summer - up to $125 billion dollars.
 But delivery of that money has been delayed, so Spain's government has had to divert some of its own revenue to keep banks afloat.

 It's also had to divert money to overspent regional governments, and to more unemployment benefits, as the jobless rate rises.
 All this makes it virtually impossible for Spain to make ends meet, says economist Javier Diaz-Gimenez, at IESE Business School.

 JAVIER DIAZ-GIMENEZ: We have not been capable of bringing the deficit down in any sizable way.
 So we cannot do it.
 So then we will be rescued.
 When?
 Sometime soon.

 FRAYER: Rajoy had been hoping an ECB bond-buying program might be the answer.
 The central bank announced yesterday that it would buy Spanish or Italian debt, to help lower borrowing costs.
 But Spain would first have to request aid.

 So the option Rajoy thought might save him from a bailout, may actually force him into one.
 After his meeting with Merkel, and the ECB announcement, Rajoy was asked whether his bailout request is now imminent.
 But the notoriously guarded prime minister gave nothing away.

 PRIME MINISTER MARIANO RAJOY: (Spanish spoken)

 FRAYER: When there is news I will tell you, Rajoy told reporters.
 For NPR News, I'm Lauren Frayer in Madrid.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.